Lambaa94/Good-README-Generator/GENERATED.md

 ## Usage

-The user would write their usage here.
+For usage please refer to the main repo's Readme file.

 ## Credits

-Here are the collaborators.
+Instruction by Dave Leonhardt and Vincent Gubitosi

 ## License

-This repo is under the APACHE 2.0 License
+This repo is under the GPL 3.0 License

 ## Contributing

-Commit early and commit often!
+commit early and commit often!

 ## Tests

+npm test

+## Questions

-If you have any questions about testing please email me at myemail@email.com.
-My link to GitHub is https://github.com/myusername
+If you have any questions please email me at jameslamb13@gmail.com.
+My link to GitHub is https://github.com/Lambaa94